 4350 N. Leavitt St

 BomboBar’s gelato creations are like the fashionistas of Chicago’s ice cream scene.
-Accessorized with bombolinis (hollow-less doughnuts) and glammed up with sprinkles and drizzles, those concoctions are prepared for their glamour pictures.
+Those concoctions are prepared for their glamour pictures, accessorized with bombolinis (hollow-less doughnuts), and glammed up with sprinkles and drizzles.
 Hurry up and put up to Instagram before the whole lot melts.
 Walk-up window, 832 W. Randolph St. West Loop;1529 N Wells St., Old Town.